 Policy: Security policies define various aspects of your cloud configuration that impact the overall security of the environment.
 For example, multi-factor authentication should be enabled for the root account.

-Incident: Upon each scan, Bridgecrew creates Incidents for each case of non-conformance to a Policy.
+Incident: Upon each scan, Bridgecrew creates Incidents for each case of non-conformance to a Policy in runtime environments.

 Resource: A Resource is a Cloud Platform entity, for example, an Amazon EC2 instance, a CloudFormation stack, or an Amazon S3 bucket.